spotinst/help/src/docs/ocean-spark/tools-integrations/shuffle-plugin.md

 The `shuffle.rootdir` configuration is the location where the shuffle data will be written.
 The shuffle reuse feature uses hadoop filesystem to write the shuffle data, and as such supports any filesystem that hadoop supports.
 The rootdir option can be a local path, HDFS path, or any other hadoop supported filesystem.
-A shared remote drive such as FSx or S3 CSI, must be mounted on all the executors in the cluster when using a local path.
+A shared remote drive such as FSx NetApp ONTAP or S3 CSI, must be mounted on all the executors in the cluster when using a local path.

 For instance